 - 2+ Tbsp roasted sesame seeds

-Note: For cooking with chicken wings, start with step 4, then move on to step 6 and so on.
+Note: For cooking chicken wings, start with Step 3, then move on to step 5 and continue on.

 2. Fill up a 4-quart pot with water halfway.
 Bring water to a boil.
-Add in 3 Tbsp salt, 3 Tbsp Golden Mountain soy sauce sauce, and 3 Tbsp white cooking wine.
+Add in 3 tablespoon salt, 3 tablespoon Golden Mountain soy sauce, and 3 tablespoon white cooking wine.

-3. Add in the chicken feet and cooking for 10 minutes on boiling water.
+Add in the chicken feet and cook for 10 minutes on boiling water.
 Add more water if needed just enough to cover the chicken feet.

-4. Meanwhile, in a little bowl, mix 3/4 cup ketchup with 1/4 cup Korean chili paste with vinegar and 2 Tbsp sugar.
+3. Meanwhile, in a little bowl, mix 3/4th cup ketchup with 1/4th cup Korean Chili paste with vinegar and 2 tablespoon sugar.
 Taste to your preference.
-I wouldn’t recommend more than the 1/4 cup of the Korean chili paste with vinegar if you are making this for kids as well.
+I do not recommend using more than 1/4th cup of the Korean chili paste with vinegar if you are making this for kids as well.

-5. After ten minutes of cooking chicken feet, empty the pot into a colander.
-Strain.
+4. After ten minutes of cooking the chicken feet, empty it into a colander.

-6. Put the chicken feet (or chicken wings) into the 4 quart pot.
-Add in the 4 star anise, 4 cinnamon sticks, and 4 Tbsp of Golden Mountain soy sauce.
-Fill pot up with water just enough to cover the chicken feet/wings.
-This time, cook for 15 minutes on high heat for the chicken feet or 20 minutes for the wings.
+5. Put the chicken feet (or chicken wings) into the 4-quart pot.
+Add in the star anise, cinnamon sticks, and 4 tablespoons of Golden Mountain soy sauce.
+Fill the pot up with water just enough to cover the chicken feet.
+This time, cook for 20 minutes on high heat for the chicken feet.

-7. Strain the chicken feet/wings in a colander.
+6. Strain the chicken feet in a colander.
 Discard the cinnamon sticks and star anise.

-8. Get ready to stir fry the chicken feet/wings.
+7. Get ready to stir fry the chicken feet.